jesseduffield/lazygit/pkg/integration/README.md

 go run pkg/integration/deprecated/cmd/tui/main.go
 ```

 The tests in the old format live in test/integration.
-In the old format, test definitions are co-located with the snapshots.
+In the old format, test definitions are co-located with snapshots.
 The setup step is done in a `setup.sh` shell script and the `recording.json` file contains the recorded keypresses to be replayed during the test.

 If you have rewritten an integration test under the new pattern, be sure to delete the old integration test directory.